 - Green lettuce variations: use any greens.
 I like to use a combination of dark and pale leaf lettuce.
 Good options are baby spinach, spring mix, kale, arugula, red lettuce or frisee.

 - Vinaigrette dressing – for a shortcut, buy a good quality dressing (balsamic, raspberry, honey, etc).
 Not a creamy one.
+Or try this homemade orange vinaigrette dressing.

 - Make ahead: You can prep the fruit and dressing hours ahead of time, but I suggest assembling just before serving.
 Don’t cut the avocado too far in advance as it can turn brown.
 Squeeze a bit of orange or lemon over it to prevent that.